-Bird watching, sunbathing, beachcombing.
+Bird watching, sunbathing, and beachcombing.
 Swimming is not advised.

 Laws regarding nudity at the naturist beach vary by location and fines are stiff in some places.
-We have not been able to find a link to Santa Cruz County nudity laws and the responsibility for... knowing the law at Laguna Creek Beach is yours.
+We have not been able to find a link to Santa Cruz County nudity laws, so the responsibility for knowing the law at Laguna Creek Beach is yours.

-Nude or naturist beach neophytes, please be respectful of others and read the Nude Beach and Topless Beach Etiquette guidelines before you go to a nude beach.Continue to 2 of 5 below.
+Nude or naturist beach neophytes, please be respectful of others and brush up on the nude beach and topless beach etiquette guidelines before you go.

 What Our Readers Have to Say